Pilot (Tracey Breaks the News)

-"Pilot" is the pilot episode of the British comedy series Tracey Breaks the News starring comedian Tracey Ullman.
+"Pilot" is the pilot episode of the British comedy series Tracey Breaks the News starring Tracey Ullman.
 The series was commissioned by the BBC for BBC One.
 It is thematically inspired by the aftermath 2017 United Kingdom general election, as well as the one year anniversary of the Brexit vote, and was recorded (and expected to air) shortly thereafter.
 The special is a reformatted version of Tracey Ullman's Show.
 "Tracey Breaks the News" is the second special Ullman has done for British television; her first since 1993's Tracey Ullman: A Class Act, and her fifth overall.
 The show aired on 23 June.

 The success of the special led to the order and creation of the series Tracey Breaks the News.

 Premise

-The show opens with Prime Minister Theresa May practicing her speech in front of her husband Philip.
+The show opens with Prime Minister Theresa May practicing her speech in front of her husband, Philip.
 Russian headquarters try to fix a malfunctioning Melania Bot.
 Schooling Eastern European workers how to act like British builders post-Brexit.
 Angela Merkel Skypes with Donald Trump.
 Has the BBC coverage of Jeremy Corbyn been biased?
 The Melania Bot is flown back to Russia for maintenance.
 Voluntary mandatory reeducation program at Labour Party headquarters.
 A man tries to rent his battle bus.
 Theresa May is feeling the effects of the recent election result.
 Polling the pollsters.
 "When do we get our say?"
 Not Everyone Thinks Exactly the Same As You Do support group.
 Nicola Sturgeon is confronted by rival Ruth Davidson on the links.
 A police constable discusses filming an abusive incident in portrait mode.
 Seeing an apartment you have no plans of moving into.
 A woman has voting fatigue.
 Liberal Democrats headquarters has become much, much smaller.
 Tracey confronts a Twitter troll.
 Theresa and Philip are awakened by a phone call from Arlene Foster with more DUP demands.